 Finnish Education

-Students are provided with support, meaningful challenges, play, and options to personalize their learning paths.
+An integral part of the Finnish learning process is to develop students’ knowledge, skills, values, and attitudes.
+Students are provided with support, meaningful challenges and options for personalizing their learning paths.
 In Finland, students are not compared to others or ranked.
-Instead, teachers are trusted to provide assessments and feedback they see as most beneficial for the student’s learning and development.
+Instead, teachers are trusted to provide assessments and feedback they think are most beneficial for each student’s learning development and well-being.

 Highly educated teachers help students succeed

-Finnish teachers are highly-educated, trusted, and given plenty of pedagogical autonomy.
-Teachers understand how age-appropriate learning happens and they obtain a wide toolkit of modern teaching methods to introduce new knowledge, activate students, or support students with difficulties.
+Finnish teachers are highly educated and trusted, and they are given plenty of pedagogical autonomy.
+Teachers understand how age-appropriate learning happens and they obtain a wide toolkit of modern teaching methods to introduce new knowledge, activate students, and support students with difficulties.

-Teachers plan lessons themselves according to the learning objectives of the curriculum and with a touch of their own personality.
-Subjects and important 21st-century skills are learned in different ways.
-Teachers’ skills are continuously improved during their careers; that is an essential part of long-term school development.
+Teachers plan lessons according to the curriculum’s learning objectives and with a touch of their own personality.
+21st century skills and subject content are integrated into holistic learning entities so that students learn to make meaningful connections.
+Teachers’ skills are continuously improved during their careers as an essential part of long-term school development.

 Finnish education is #1 in delivering the skills of the future